Weisong Shi: Research

-Weisong Shi is a leading figure in the field of edge computing, which aims to bring computation and data storage closer to the location where it is needed to improve response times and save bandwidth.
-Dr. Shi has significantly contributed to multiple domains in computer and networked systems and their applications over the last two decades, including connected and autonomous vehicles, and connected health.
+Weisong Shi is a leading figure in the field of edge computing.
+His seminal 2016 paper, "Edge Computing: Vision and Challenges" defined the foundational challenges of moving computation closer to data sources to improve latency and efficiency in IoT environments.

+In addition, Shi has contributed to multiple domains in computer and networked systems and their applications over the last two decades, including connected and autonomous vehicles, and connected health.
 He has published more than 300 peer-reviewed conference papers and journal articles.